 In May 2015 a new project was set in motion.
 It incorporated several of our independent programs into one step-by-step project, allowing us to concentrate our resources and efforts into one area of Tijuana at a time.
 Initially it was a pilot program, but it soon showed promising results.

 Problem of Community Unawareness

-Most Tijuana residents care deeply for their pets, yet ignore some of the most basic knowledge on animal needs, care and treatments.
+Most Tijuana residents care deeply for their pets, yet are unaware of some of the most basic knowledge on animal needs, care and treatments.
 Although many have access to free or low cost spay/neuter in Tijuana, very few know of the benefits it provides.

 Realistically, it could take years before local government establishes programs such as these at a larger scale, however, we can do something about this right now.

 In our almost ten years of experience, time and again we have seen that our direct participation in specific colonias has resulted in an overall change of attitude towards animal care by the majority of its residents.

 Because of the length of time it takes to hone in on just one area, we made contact with the Department of Social and Familiar Development (Desarrollo Integral de la Familia, DIF) and began working with coordinators overseeing six communities in eastern Tijuana.
 We quickly discovered specific communities that, according to DIF, were in greatest need of this program.